Yoga for Forgiveness

 This may take time, and forgiveness is a process, some days can be harder than others.

-I find that a restorative Yoga practice can gently nourish and empower me.
-As I fill my heart space with kindness, patience, and empathy, I can open my Heart Chakra which replenishes my joy for life, relationships, and the path to forgiveness.
+A restorative Yoga practice can gently nourish and empower you.
+This gentle practice can soften your heart space with kindness, patience, and empathy, opening your Heart Chakra which replenishes a joy for life, relationships, and the path to forgiveness.

-Forgiving does not mean condoning behaviour, but you will be able to move forward without pain or regret.
-Even if they hurt you deeply.
+Forgiving does not mean condoning behaviour, but you will with time be able to move forward without pain or regret.

 Helpful Yoga practices can be for example: